freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-96-su-doku.md

 ---

 ## Description

 <section id='description'>

-Su Doku (Japanese meaning <i>number place</i>) is the name given to a popular puzzle concept.
+Su Doku (Japanese meaning *number place*) is the name given to a popular puzzle concept.
 Its origin is unclear, but credit must be attributed to Leonhard Euler who invented a similar, and much more difficult, puzzle idea called Latin Squares.
 The objective of Su Doku puzzles, however, is to replace the blanks (or zeros) in a 9 by 9 grid in such that each row, column, and 3 by 3 box contains each of the digits 1 to 9.
 Below is an example of a typical starting puzzle grid and its solution grid.

 <div style="margin: auto; background-color: white; padding: 10px; width: 80%; text-align: center;">
   <table border="0" cellpadding="0" cellspacing="0" align="center">